anx-wahhab/Docker-FastAPI-Pract-Project/README.md

 | Type | Port | Source |
 |------|------|---------|
 | Custom TCP | 8501 | Anywhere (0.0.0.0/0) |

+### This way anyone from outside computer/system can send request to our EC3 instance or to our endpoint.

 ### Visit the app in your browser
 ```